 Charlie's Playhouse Timeline

 Charlie's Playhouse is a website that sells Evolution related products for kids.
 These items are appropriate for preschoolers and elementary age children.
-One item they sell is called the t.
+One item they sell is called the Giant Evolution Timeline: Book & Play Mat.
 The 18 foot playmat includes activities that are for the 4 to 10 year old age group.
 Don't worry about the length.
 It is very durable and rolls up easily.
-Giant Evolution Timeline: Book & Play Ma

 The playmat shows the different kinds of creatures that lived in different time periods.
 There are simple explanations that show how various creatures changed.
 As an example:

 See how Coelacanth here looks kind of like Tiktaalik, who looks sort of like Acanthostega?
 There animals' families evolved into each other.
 Look how the front fin became a leg!

 Books on Evolution, Fossils and Charles Darwin